mikelevins/bard/0.4/doc/bard.md

 A **method** is a particular way for a function to compute results for certain values.
 A function can use different methods for different values.

 **Applying** a function means passing some values for it to use as parameters.
-When it's properly applied, a function chooses a method to compute a result, and applies that method to the parameter values.
+When it's applied, a function chooses a method to compute a result, and applies that method to the parameter values.
 The method then computes a result.

 A **type** is a specific way to represent data.
 Each type can represent some values, but not others.
 Every value has a type.

 A **class** is a collection of types with a common **protocol**.

-A **protocol** is a defined set of related functions.
+A **protocol** is a set of related functions.
+Creating a class also creates its protocol.

 ## Built-in classes